san650/phoenix_components/README.md

 The content inside the component block is passed to the component as the `@content` variable.

-### 4. Generating helpers for components
+### 4. Importing components into views

 You can import the components in any view by using the `import_components` function.
+This allows you to avoid having to call `component` helper and instead just use the name of the component.

 ```eex
 defmodule App.PageView do